-Compassionate Attorneys Work to Secure Compensation and Justice for Families with Wrongful Death Cases in Mercer County and Throughout New Jersey
+Compassionate Accidental Death Attorney in Hamilton, NJ Works to Secure Compensation and Justice for Families with Wrongful Death Cases in Mercer County, Middlesex County, Ocean County, and Throughout NJ

 Contact us today to set up a free case review to learn more about how our firm can pursue a wrongful death claim on behalf of your family.

 New Jersey defines “wrongful death” as a death “caused by a wrongful act, neglect, or default of another”.
 In other words, “wrongful death” alleges that a person’s death was unlawfully caused by another person or entity.
 A death can be unlawfully caused if the deceased was intentionally killed or if they died as a result of negligent acts or omissions of another person or entity – such as a vehicle malfunction, elder or child abuse, or a defective medical device.

 The conditions that caused the person’s death must be such that if the deceased person had lived, they would have been able to bring their own personal injury claim against the responsible parties for their injuries.
 A claim for wrongful death seeks compensation for two categories of damages:

 - “Wrongful death” damages that are incurred by the deceased individual’s immediate family.